mikieto/jibun-os/README.md

-# Jibun OS - A Personal OS for Self-Evolution
+# Jibun OS - An "AI Navigator" for Self-Evolution

-**“Jibun OS is a personal operating system, powered by a Prompt-Ingestion & Digital-Twin framework, designed to accelerate your learning loop and evolve with you.”**
+**Jibun OS is a personal operating system, designed as an "AI Navigator," that enables knowledge workers to leverage their weaknesses as strengths and continue creating value in the age of AI.**

+---

+## 🚀 The Why Behind This Project

+In an era of intense meritocracy and the threat of AI substitution, many knowledge workers face anxiety and a "paralysis of action" born from perfectionism.

+This project's mission is to provide a robust framework that transforms these challenges—traits often labeled as "weaknesses"—into valuable resources for creativity and problem-solving.
+We are building an **"AI Navigator"** to help you thrive in this new era.

 ---